Freddie Mac Fixed Income Mortgage Guidelines On Conventional Loans

 - Homeowner’s Insurance Agent Information

 Fixed income has always been the easiest income to verify, and it just became even easier with Freddie Mac.
-To talk with a mortgage professional from Gustan Cho Associates Mortgage Group, call Mike Gracz on 630-659-7644 or text us for faster response.
+To talk with a mortgage professional from Gustan Cho Associates Mortgage Group, call Mike Gracz on 630-659-7644.
+Or text us for a faster response.
 Or send an email to email@example.com.

 We can go over your specific mortgage qualifications based on your Social Security benefits.
-We are available 7 days a week and look forward to answering any questions you may have.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.
+The team at Gustan Cho Associates is always looking forward to answering any questions you may have.
 Whether you are looking to downsize from your current home, moving to a larger home, or refinance your current property, we are here to make the process easy and streamlined!
+Gustan Cho Associates has a national reputation of being a one-stop mortgage shop.
+Besides having no lender overlays on government and conventional loans, we offer dozens of different non-QM mortgage loan programs.
+If there is a non-QM and/or alternative financing loan program in the market, you can be rest assured Gustan Cho Associates has it.